 Vaisala Indigo200 series transmitters are host devices for displaying measurement values from Vaisala's Smart Humidity, Temperature, Dew Point, Moisture in Oil, CO2 and H2O2 Probes.

-Antti Viitanen is a Product Manager at Vaisala for Industrial Instruments and is mainly focusing on OEM products/Dew Point and Carbon Dioxide products.
-He has over 15 years of experience in electronic sensor technology.
-Antti holds a Master of Science degree in Electrical Engineering from Aalto University, Finland.
+An expert in Carbon Capture/CCUS technologies, Product Manager Antti Viitanen works chiefly with OEM, Carbon Dioxide and Dew Point products.
+With over 15 years of experience in electronic sensor technology, Antti holds a Master of Science degree in Electrical Engineering from Aalto University, Finland.